 It is important to note that while they do have the ability to be good watchdogs, they have not been bred specifically for this job and therefore shouldn’t be bought by someone looking for a watchdog specifically.

 5. They Can’t Swim

-Before you take your Frenchie swimming, make sure you purchase a life vest for him first!
+Before you take your French Bulldog swimming, make sure you purchase a life vest for him first!

 Without one, your Frenchie can drown within seconds if he falls into water that is deeper than his standing height.